Python. Client side.

 If you have a project that uses skulpt and would like me to link to it here, let me know on our github page.

-Getting started with skulpt on your own page can seem a little intimidating, but here's a really simple example that gets you going.
+If you want to roll your own page, Getting started with skulpt on your own page can seem a little intimidating, but here's a really simple example that gets you going.
 You can copy and paste or grab the code from this gist.

 Skulpt may be licensed under: